PdxCodeGuild/class_mountain_goat/4 Django/docs/04 - Templates.md

 ## Reverse URL Lookup

 In order for Django to find the proper path when rendering the template, the app's `urls.py` must contain the variable `app_name`, e.g. `app_name = 'todos'`.
+The `name` given in `urls.py` and the actual `path` can be different.
+To keep things simple, use consistent names.

 **urls.py**